caltechlibrary/dataset-instruction/01-basic-dataset.md

 ```
 curl https://metrics-api.dimensions.ai/doi/10.1051/0004-6361/201321484 > dimensions.json
 jsonmunge -i dimensions.json -E '{{- with .times_cited }}{"times_cited":{{- . -}}}{{- end -}}' > times_cited.json
+cat times_cited.json
 dataset -i times_cited.json join update 3

 dataset -pretty read 3
 ```

+Jsonmunge is part of our [datatools](https://github.com/caltechlibrary/datatools) package which uses a template to generate a JSON formatted document.
+You could use other tools for this step.

-To use the join command we meed to know the record we're updating ('3' in this case).
-We also have two options - 'update' that adds new fields but doesn't change existing data and 'overwrite' which will update all fields in common.
+To use the join command in dataset we need to know the record we're updating ('3' in this case).
+We also have two options: 'update' that adds new fields but doesn't change existing data and 'overwrite' which will update all fields in common.

 This is annoying to do by hand.
 We want to run this automatically for all publications